Learning to Code with SVG

 Requirements:

-Familiar with a simple text editor like Notepad on Windows, or Text Wrangler on a Mac.
+Familiar with a simple text editor like Notepad on Windows, or

-Familiar with copy and paste shortcuts (ctrl-c and ctrl-v on windows and command-c and command-v on a Mac).
+(ctrl-c and ctrl-v on windows and command-c and command-v on a Mac).

 Ability to save file with a .svg extension.